AliceO2Group/Control/docs/handbook/operation_order.md

 ### Transition STOP_ACTIVITY

-- Tasks are transitioned to `STOP`
+- Tasks are transitioned to `CONFIGURED`
 - If everything succeeds up to this point, we consider that the run has stopped

 ### enter_CONFIGURED